In ULIP, the investment risk in the investment portfolio is borne by the policyholder.

 ULIPs put you in charge of your investment strategy with two features:

-When it comes to investing in a Unit Linked Insurance Plan, starting your journey early in your career offers a twofold advantage, from investment and insurance perspective.
+When it comes to investing in a Unit Linked Insurance Plan, starting your journey early in your career offers a twofold advantage, from an investment and insurance perspective.
 Let us understand why investing from an early age is the right time:

-In essence, an early start is a strategic move that optimizes both pillars of a ULIP: it maximizes the growth potential of your investment and minimizes the cost of your life protection.
+In essence, an early start is a strategic move that optimizes both pillars of a ULIP: it maximizes the growth potential of your investment plans and minimizes the cost of your life protection.

 To understand if a ULIP is right for you, it is helpful to see how it stacks up against other common financial products.